ATTCKDigital/FLEX/__GET_STARTED_HERE/README.md

 ### Installing Wordpress and this theme

-1. Install [WordPress](https://wordpress.org/download/) in your project directory and copy the "boilerplate" theme to `wp-content/themes`
+1. Download [WordPress](https://wordpress.org/download/) into your project directory and copy the "boilerplate" theme to `wp-content/themes`
 2. Install necessary plugins (see list in main README.md)
 3. Copy `.env`, `.gitignore` and `wp-config.php` into the WordPress root
 4. Go to https://api.wordpress.org/secret-key/1.1/salt/ and get new Authentication Unique Keys and Salts.
 Paste the generated snippet into `lines 67-74` of `wp-config.php` in the WordPress root
+5. Change the `$table_prefix` variable in `wp-config.php` from `wp_` to a namespaced value, ie `attck_`.
+This is a security measure.
-5. Change the variables in the `.env` folder to match your local development settings.
+6. Change the variables in the `.env` folder to match your local development settings.
 Once you have changed the variables, you will need to `restart apache`.
+From this point, you should be able to navigate to the local project url in the browser and finish the WordPress Install process.
-6. From the command line, navigate to the boilerplate PARENT theme and run `npm install`.
+7. From the command line, navigate to the boilerplate PARENT theme and run `npm install`.
 This will install all of the associated node modules.
-7. To compile css, js and assets, run `gulp watch` from inside the boilerplate PARENT theme
+8. To compile css, js and assets, run `gulp watch` from inside the boilerplate PARENT theme
-8. Copy the boilerplate-child theme into the themes folder.
+9. Copy the boilerplate-child theme into the themes folder.
 Majority of the coding done will be done in the child theme.
 Any file added to the child theme with the same name as in the parent, will override the parent; EXCLUDING existing functions.
-9. Edit the WordPress `style.css` file to reflect the project specifics.
+10. Edit the WordPress `style.css` file to reflect the project specifics.
-10. Replace `screenshot.png` with a project relevant theme screenshot.
+11. Replace `screenshot.png` with a project relevant theme screenshot.
-11. Enable/disable Gutenberg blocks and set global variables for the project.
+12. Enable/disable Gutenberg blocks and set global variables for the project.
 See child theme `README.md` for details.
-12. Review child theme `functions.php` and enable/disable functions needed for project.
+13. Review child theme `functions.php` and enable/disable functions needed for project.

 ### Ideas for improvements to set up process